reuk/wayverb/docs_source/evaluation.md

 the capsule facing away.
 There is a path with a length of 11m which should strike the receivers from the opposite direction to the source.
-At this time, there should be a large contribution in the away-facing capsule, and a small contribution in the toward-facing capsule.
+At this time, there should be a large contribution in the away-facing capsule, and a small contribution in the towards-facing capsule.

 These expectations are reflected in the results, shown in +@fig:cardioid.
 The impulse response is silent in the away-facing capsule at the time of the direct contribution, 0.00882s.
 The first significant level is recorded at 0.0147s, with a loud contribution seen at 0.0324s.
-In the capsule facing toward the source, the first two contributions are loud, with no contribution at 0.0324s.
+In the capsule facing towards the source, the first two contributions are loud, with no contribution at 0.0324s.
 These results are consistent across the spectrum, indicating that the microphone model is matched between both simulation methods.

-![The response measured at cardioid microphones pointing toward and away from the source.
+![The response measured at cardioid microphones pointing towards and away from the source.
 The times marked with dotted lines, from left to right, are the direct contribution time, the first reflection time, and the first and second *forward-incident* reflection times.](images/cardioid){#fig:cardioid}